 According to the Worker’s Compensation Act, any employee harmed while performing their job is entitled to receive specific benefits up to two-thirds of their wages or salary.
 The act provides the minimum and maximum adjustments of the average weekly wage set by the Department of Labor.

 Have you suffered injuries through a workplace accident or exposure to harmful workplace hazards?
-The personal injury attorneys at Rosenfeld Injury Lawyers, LLC, can help.
+The Chicago workers’ compensation attorneys at Rosenfeld Injury Lawyers, LLC, can help.

-We can provide legal assistance in calculating maximum benefits based on the Average Weekly Wage.
+We can provide legal assistance in calculating the average weekly wage workers’ compensation in Illinois.
 Our extensive experience has helped many clients recover medical expenses, lost income, and other disability benefits throughout Illinois.

 Contact us today at (888) 424-5757 to schedule a free initial consultation.
 We are not paid until our lawyers successfully resolve your case.
 All information you share with our law firm remains confidential through an attorney-client relationship.